Egidio Maria of Saint Joseph: Sainthood

 The process for sainthood commenced in Naples in an informative process that Cardinal Filippo Giudice Caracciolo opened and later closed in 1843.
-Pope Pius IX named him as venerable on 24 February 1868 after confirming that Postillo had lived a model life of heroic virtue and Pope Leo XIII later beatified the late religious on 5 February 1888 after the confirmation of two miracles attributed to his intercession.
+Pope Pius IX named him as venerable on 24 February 1868 after confirming that Postillo had lived a model life of heroic virtue.
+Pope Leo XIII beatified Postillo on 5 February 1888 after the confirmation of two miracles attributed to his intercession.
 On 29 June 1919 the Archbishop of Taranto Orazio Mazzella named him the patron of Taranto.

-The third miracle - and the one that led to Postillo's canonization - was investigated and received validation from the Congregation for the Causes of Saints on 2 October 1992 which led to a medical board approving it on 27 January 1994; theologians did likewise on 13 May 1994 as did the C.C.S. on 18 October 1994.
+The cause for Postillo's canonization was formally opened on 14 March 1952.
+A third miracle was investigated and received validation from the Congregation for the Causes of Saints on 2 October 1992 which led to a medical board approving it on 27 January 1994; theologians did likewise on 13 May 1994 as did the C.C.S. on 18 October 1994.
 Pope John Paul II declared the healing to be a miracle - the 1937 cure of Mrs. Angela Mignogna - on 15 December 1994 and canonized Postillo on 2 June 1996.

 His liturgical feast is celebrated on the date of his death.